abhinaya-allu8/Chatpdf-AI/README.md

-# Chatpdf-AI
+# ChatPdf
-SparkDocs is an AI-powered document Q&amp;A system that allows users to upload PDF, PPTX, or DOCX files, ask questions, and receive comprehensive answers based on the document's content.
+chatPdf is an AI-powered document Q&amp;A system that allows users to upload PDF, PPTX, or DOCX files, ask questions, and receive comprehensive answers based on the document's content.

+Access it here
+passkey: AIChat